 The logic goes that the higher the level of the sports contest, the more difficult it would be for anyone to run a match-fixing ring.
 Svenska Spel also wants communication between regulators and operators to improve.

 According to the company, sportsbooks should report any suspicious activity immediately as opposed to once a year as the current legislation requires.

-Another proposal is for Sweden to ratify the Macolin Convention introduced by the Council of Europe and focusing on tackling manipulation of sports events.
+Another proposal is for Sweden to ratify the Macolin Convention introduced by the Council of Europe and focus on tackling the manipulation of sports events.
 Svenska Spel is adamant when it comes to how it is perceived and specifically with regards to match-fixing.
 Swedish soccer team, Syrianska FC, has been recently accused of match-fixing, and Svenska has confirmed that all bets on the team’s games are off for the time being.

 However, there have been those who have cautioned about the potential dangers of banning certain types of wagers.
-Branschföreningen för Onlinespel (BOS), a Swedish trade group for online gambling, has cautioned about the potential drawbacks of placing certain betting forms outside the regulated market, and possibly leading to an uptick in offshore betting.
+Branschföreningen för Onlinespel (BOS), a Swedish trade group for online gambling, has cautioned about the potential drawbacks of placing certain betting forms outside the regulated market and possibly leading to an uptick in offshore betting.